 (1926-2004) describes her as "special complex "not ordinary wines, which are suitable to be enjoyed on a long winter evening, sip by the fire and with every sip again a bit of surprise to create warmth and happiness

 ".
 Typical meditation wines are sweet wine types like Liquoroso

 , But also dry wines of the type Amarone

 and Brunello di Montalcino

 are often referred to as such.
-The term is not uncontroversial, as it contradicts the actual meaning of meditation.
+The term is not undisputed because it contradicts the actual meaning of meditation.